justeat/Shock/README.md

 pod 'Shock', '~> x.y.z'
 ```

-You can find the latest version in the [releases](releases) tab, or over on
+You can find the latest version in the [releases](/releases) tab, or over on
 [cocoapods.org](http://cocoapods.org/pods/Shock)

 ## How does it work?

-Shock aims to provide as simple an interface as possible for setting up your
+Shock aims to provide a simple interface for setting up your mocks.
-mocks.

 Take the example below: